lsbjordao/Bull-ProFlora/README.md

 # Bull-ProFlora

-The Bull-ProFlora project is currently under review for publication in a scientific journal.
+The Bull-ProFlora software is currently under review for publication in a scientific journal.
 Stay tuned for updates!

 ## Overview